intentrai/IntentR/CODE_RULES/CODE_COMPLETE.md

 ## Conclusion

-This guide provides a comprehensive framework for developing the Balut application using SAWai (Scaled Agile With AI) methodology.
+This guide provides a comprehensive framework for developing the UbeCode application using SAWai (Scaled Agile With AI) methodology.
 It should be treated as a living document, updated as the project evolves and new patterns emerge.

 ### Key Takeaways